From Moscow with Love

 What comes to mind when you think of Moscow?
 Red Square and St. Basil’s Cathedral?
 Sure.
 Vodka and matryoshka dolls?
 I’ll let you have it.
 Frigid blizzards and unsolicited ice skating amid mounts of snow?
 You betcha.
 Yet, when I first set foot in the middle of 17 million people 10 years ago, the capital of my home country felt like a warm embrace.

 I envisioned myself independent, powerful, in the middle of the things that mattered.
-I dreamed to be a part of something larger than me that radiated outwards.
+In truth, I dreamed to be a part of something larger than me that radiated outwards.

 Growing up in a Siberian city of 600,000 people surrounded by hundreds of miles of frozen tundra, I spent the first 18 years of my life with a pre-defined outline of my personal topography.
 School, seasonal jobs, the latest hip coffee shop (the first one in the city!), then another one, the nightclub of choice.
 I lived there for 18 years but knew perhaps 30% of the city.